MinCha/corepository/README.md

 CoRepository is a assistance repository that handles UPDATE/SELECT requests instead of DB.
 With CoRepository, you can expect reducing the load of DB and improving the response time of transaction.
 Also, you don`t need to modify DB schema and migrate old data to CoRepository because the CoRepository ensures synchronization with DB by write-back mechanism.

 In fact, CoRepository is a simple client library.
 So you need to ready your repository.
 CoRepository let you use well known NoSQL storages.
 Now, CoRepository provides Redis, Tokyo Tryant, LocalMemory.
-Hazelcast is considering as new repository.
-To use CoRepository, all that you have to is to choose your repository and pass information about it when creating your CoRepositoryClient object.
+Hazelcast is considering as a new repository.
+To use CoRepository, all that you have to is to ready your repository and pass some information to connect it when creating your CoRepositoryClient object.

 Following situations would be good for applying CoRepository.